hemant3434/ShopifyDeveloperChallenge/README.md

 ### Private Public Images

 - The `public`boolean attribute in db schema acts as a way to display images which only have this attribute set to `true`

+## File Storage

+- AWS S3 for production - Heroku Site
+- Local file storage for dev and testing (do not worry about running unit tests for images, i setup the rspecs in a way that deletes the uploaded test images directory after running the entire suite)